 Putting Smart Growth to Work in Rural Communities

 Many rural communities and small towns are facing challenges, including rapid growth at metropolitan edges, declining rural populations, and loss of working lands.
-This report, the result of collaboration between EPA and the International City/County Management Association (ICMA), focuses on smart growth strategies that can help guide growth in rural areas while protecting natural and working lands and preserving the rural character of existing communities.
+Putting Smart Growth to Work in Rural Communities (2010) focuses on smart growth strategies that can help guide growth in rural areas while protecting natural and working lands and preserving the rural character of existing communities.

 The report focuses on three central goals:

-- Help existing places to thrive by taking care of assets and investments such as downtowns, Main Streets, existing infrastructure, and places that the community values; and
+- Help existing places to thrive by taking care of assets and investments such as downtowns, main streets, existing infrastructure, and places that the community values.

 - Create great new places by building vibrant, enduring neighborhoods and communities that people, especially young people, don't want to leave.

-Featuring case studies from across the country, the report highlights how local governments, states, and non-profits have successfully implemented smart growth strategies to support rural lands, revitalize existing communities, and create great new places for residents and visitors.
-The report provides a set of tools that leaders from rural communities and small towns can use to help attract and direct future growth while ensuring that it meet their economic, environmental, and public health goals.
+Featuring case studies from across the country, the report highlights how local governments, states, and nonprofits have implemented smart growth strategies to support rural lands, revitalize existing communities, and create great new places for residents and visitors.
+The report provides tools that leaders from rural communities and small towns can use to help attract and direct growth while ensuring that it meet their economic, environmental, and public health goals.

 For hard copies of the report, email firstname.lastname@example.org or call (800) 490-9198 and request EPA 231-K-10-003.

 Learn more about smart growth in small towns and rural communities.